meinradweiss/SwissArmyKnife/docs/ADF_SynapsePipelines/SDMT_01_Overview.md

 </br>
 </br>

+### Meta data database objects

 The following database objects and corresponding Data Factory/Synapse pipeline artifacts help to load datasets in slices.
-The slice size can be defined by the consumer and it is possible to re-run slices if the transfer is not successful.
 </br>
 The core of the solutions build a small metadata/control table.
 A few Views/Store Procedures and Data Factory/Sypanpse pipelines are then used to transfer data and log the activity in the metadata table.
 </br>